kamilburda/batcher/docs/sections/Usage.md

 ### Filename Pattern

-The text entry next to `Name` lets you customize the filenames.
+The text entry next to `File Name` lets you customize filenames.
 A popup offers you several components you can combine to create a filename pattern, such as a numbered sequence.

 For details, see [Renaming](Customization/Renaming.md).

-### File Extension
+### File Format

-Type or choose your desired file extension next to the filename entry (`png` by default).
+Type or choose your desired file extension next to `File Format`.

 The dropdown list displays available file formats alongside their associated file extensions.
 If a file format contains multiple file extensions, the first is selected by default, but you may also choose a different extension (by clicking on it or pressing Tab).